Willaertia: Genetics

 The genome of Willaertia magna is the fourth one to be sequenced within the family Vahlkampfiidae.
 It was found that the genome holds 36.5 megabases with 18,519 predicted bases which is smaller than that of Naegleria gruberi but larger than that of Naegleria fowleri.
 The Guanine-Cytosine (G-C) content is 25% which is lower than the closely related Naegleria that has a G-C content of 36%.
 With a phylogenetic analysis based on the partial 18S rRNA gene, it was determined that W. magna was most closely related to Naegleria species.

 Of the 13,571 sequenced proteins W. magna has been found to have, 67.7% of these are shared with eukaryotes and 5.1% are shared with bacteria.
-Currently, the number of chromosomes is unknown, though it has been estimated to be between 15-23.
+Currently, the number of chromosomes is unknown, though it has been estimated to be between 15 and 23.
 It has been suggested that the chromosomal shape is circular though this has not been confirmed.
 Recent research has shown that the highest numbers of genes within the W. magna genome are involved with post-translational modifications (1,060 genes).

 Practical importance

 Recently, research has been done into the applications of certain strains of W. magna being used as biocontrol agents or biocides.
 The W. magna C2c Maky strain has demonstrated a unique ability to be able to eliminate Legionella pneumophila strains.
-As the causative agent of Legionnaire’s disease, L. pneumophila can be quite an issue for humans as it is often found in cooling tower water.
+As the causative agent of Legionnaire's disease, L. pneumophila can be quite an issue for humans as it is often found in cooling tower water.
 Due to the high temperatures experienced within the cooling towers, W. magna, as it is thermophilic, does quite well and has the capacity to grow, a trait that the majority of organisms do not possess.
 L. pneumophila often uses other amoebae as vectors to spread, but W. magna can fully digest the pathogen inside food vacuoles.
 W. magna has been considered a safe candidate for this type of application as it is a non-pathogenic amoeba for both humans and animal species.
 This has been further confirmed with genetic analysis and would decrease the use of chemical biocides if implemented.

 Currently, more research is underway to explore if W. magna can also be used as a biocontrol agent against pathogens in crops that are resistant to fungicides, for example rust fungi that affect both soybeans and wheat.